apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The world’s most liveable cities for 2024**
+**Sunak and Starmer in final debate clash over tax and immigration**

-You can read more about it [here](https://www.cnn.com/2024/06/26/travel/the-worlds-most-liveable-cities-for-2024/index.html).
+You can read more about it [here](https://www.bbc.com/news/articles/c3gg6gdz7kdo).

 ## Requirements
 - Python 3.8